Factbox: Oil majors' investments in countries involved in Qatar row

 Total has been present in Saudi Arabia for almost 40 years and is a main player in the downstream sector.
 The French company has a 51 percent stake in the Saudi Total Petroleum Products joint venture, which manufactures and retails lubricants and specialty products.

-It owns a 37.5 percent stake in the SATORP joint ventre - a 400,000 barrels per day refining and petrochemicals complex in Jubail - with Saudi Aramco owning the remaining 62.5 percent.
+It owns a 37.5 percent stake in the SATORP joint venture - a 400,000 barrels per day refining and petrochemicals complex in Jubail - with Saudi Aramco owning the remaining 62.5 percent.

 ** The UAE